 2. To Get the Subject Alone in Focus

-When you are shooting portraits, you would be more interested in getting the person or model in front of your camera alone in focus, rather than the surroundings.
-So, you need a shallow depth of field to do this.
+When you are shooting portraits, you will be more interested in getting the person or model in front of your camera alone in focus, rather than the surroundings.

 Examples of Beautiful Pictures with Shallow Depth of Field